Dorianne Theuma

-Dorianne Theuma (born 17 May 1984) is a Maltese football retired player who currently is the Head Coach of Swieqi United FC's women's team.
-She was a member of the Malta women's national team.
+Dorianne Theuma (born 17 May 1984) is a Maltese former footballer who is the head coach of Swieqi United's women's team.
+She was a member of the Malta national team.

+International career

-Her contribution to the team performance was praised as the Malta women's team won their first ever victory in international football, beating Estonia 1–0.
+Theuma's contribution to the team performance was praised as the Malta national team won their first ever match in international football, beating Estonia 1–0 on 29 June 2008.